 A Program requirements and training standards for Community Health Workers (CHWs) vary widely among states.
 Some states require (CHWs) to have state-level certification, requiring completion of an approved training program and acquiring specific skills.
 A number of educational institutions offer courses, certificates, or degrees in the CHW field, with related trends being: Community college based training provides academic credit and career advancement opportunities through formal education; On-the-job training is offered to improve capacities of CHWs and enhance their standards of practice; Certification at the state level recognizes and legitimizes the work of CHWs, and opens up potential reimbursement opportunities for CHW services.

-Currently in Nevada there is no statute holding a CHW to a standardized curriculum; however, the Community Health Worker Program at the Nevada Division of Public and Behavioral Health (DPBH), only supports and recognizes the Community Health Worker Training Course offered at the College of Southern Nevada (CSN) and Truckee Meadows Community College (TMCC), and the Washington State training program.
+Currently in Nevada there is no statute holding a CHW to a standardized curriculum; however, the Community Health Worker Program at the Nevada Division of Public and Behavioral Health (DPBH), only supports and recognizes the Community Health Worker Training Course offered at the College of Southern Nevada (CSN), Truckee Meadows Community College (TMCC), the Nevada Community Health Worker Association (NvCHWA), and the Washington State training program.

 CHW Training Course in Nevada